andrecalvo/GraphQL-Apollo-Node-Express-Postgres-Sequelize-starter/README.md

 # GraphQL, Apollo, Express, Apollo, Sequelize starter

 You must have Postgres running on your machine.
+I use [Postgres App](https://postgresapp.com/).
+The configuration/credentials can be set in the `server/config/config.json` file.

 `yarn install`
 `yarn setup` - This runs 3 other comamnds in the package.json which